Units and checkpoints on Duolingo have long been some of the most important references of where you’re at in your target language.

 What are Duolingo Units?

-Let’s start with the fancy castles.
+Let’s start with the original version of Duolingo units.

-A castle in Duolingo represents a unit in your language course.
 Some courses have 2, others have as many as 10!

 As the units go up, so too do the number of towers in the castles.
 Unit 1 of a Duolingo course will have one tower in the castle, whereas Unit 10 will have — you guessed it — 10 towers!